-Who Can Enroll in a California Medicare Advantage Plan?
+Who Can Enroll in Medicare Advantage?

 You are only allowed to join, drop or change plans during a Medicare Election Period.
-The periord between 15 October and 7 December is the Annual Election Period (AEP).
-That's when most folks make their changes to their Medicare.
+The period between 15 October and 7 December is the Annual Election Period (AEP).
+That's when most folks make changes to their Medicare.

-You have three different enrollment options.
-The first way is to call a plan directly.
+- Call a plan directly.
 If you know the plan you want, this way is quick and easy.

-The third way is to use an independent insurance agent.
+- Use an independent insurance agent.
 This is the best way to go if you need someone to help advise you.
-Most local agents represent multiple insurance products, giving you plenty of options.

 If you're not familiar with Medigap policies, and how they protect you from medical care liability, please review our California Medigap Plans page.
 All Medigap plans are standardized.
 That means you can chose the plan you need based on best price without worrying about the benefits.

-About Our 2015 California Medicare Advantage (Part C) Information
+About Our 2016 Medicare Part C Information

-The healthcare insurance information provided on MedicareWire.com is derived from data files published by the U.S. Centers for Medicare and Medicaid Services (CMS).
+We collect Medicare health insurance information from public files on the Centers for Medicare and Medicaid Services (CMS) website.
 Although we do our best to regularly update our databases, we are not able to ensure the exactness of the information.
-Only a licensed health insurance agent can give you a binding quote.For additional information go to the CMS website at: http://cms.gov.
-This page was last updated on 9/13/2015.
+You must use a licensed insurance agent to get an accurate and binding quote.